 How to Sum Multiple Excel Rows?

-At first, we have applied the excel formula like below.
+- At first, we have applied the Basic Excel Formulas like below.

-This is the calculator way of adding up numbers together.
-However, we have seen how to overcome this by applying SUM function in excel.
+- This is the calculator way of adding up numbers together.
+However, we have seen how to overcome this by SUM function in excel.

 Below are the examples of Sum multiple rows in excel.